 French Polynesia benefits from fantastic weather all year round.
 It’s a virtual Garden of Eden, where exuberance and abundance go hand in hand.
-In this sunny country, farmers grow a wide variety of fruits, spices and vegetables with evocative names reminding us of faraway places.
-These exotic treasures are much appreciated by consumers because they combine aromatic qualities with nutritional benefits, giving great pleasure to the body and the taste buds.
+In this sunny country, farmers grow a wide variety of fruits, spices and vegetables which are transformed into aromatic and exotic dishes to delight the senses.

 Fish from the lagoon or from the ocean, ranging from perch, mahi mahi and parrot fish are also on the menu for typical Polynesian dishes.
 They are often eaten raw, sometimes marinated in lime juice and coconut milk as in the famous recipe for ‘poisson cru à la Tahitienne’.

 There are even specialized tours that let you discover the flavors of The Islands of Tahiti on picnics organized on beaches or on a motu (islet).
 These tours are an opportunity to taste freshly caught fish, such as the tasty ume, the Long Nose Emperor fish of the lagoons and the little jacks.